-As with most years, this year is probably flying by faster than one could possibly imagine.
+As is often the case, this year is probably flying by faster than one could possibly imagine.
 High workloads and competing interests can lead to sales compensation and sales effectiveness solutions failing to get the attention they need and deserve.
 One critical element to achieving success emerges through following a reasoned and strategic plan for how to tackle this year’s sales coverage and sales compensation needs.
 Without this plan, the year may whiz by in a blur with little real change and a lot of unfulfilled opportunity.
 Our clients frequently ask us how they should prioritize some of the most important activities across a new year, so we will use this article to share our observations on best and practical practices that we’ve seen across hundreds of organizations.

 First Quarter – Finalize Plans, Communicate, and Start Administration